filoxo/minideck/README.md

 ### Deck

-`Deck` does two things:
+`Deck` does three things:

 - Iterates through the MDX document and groups elements between `---`s and puts them into `Slide`s
 - Tracks that current state of the active slide
-  - TODO: sync to URL
+- Syncs current slide index to URL

 ### Slide